amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 photos:
   - /images/promises-concurrency-in-javascript-small.png
   - /images/promises-concurrency-in-javascript-large.png
-photos__background_color: '#FBE000'
+photos__background_color: '#EEE8D5'
 tags:
   - javascript
   - nodejs
   - tutorial_async-javascript
 categories:
   - Coding
-date: 2019-07-03 19:06:12
+date: 2019-07-08 19:26:12
-updated: 2019-07-03 19:06:12
+updated: 2019-07-08 19:26:12
 ---

-This is the ultimate JavaScript Promises tutorial: recipes and examples for everyday situations.
+This post is the ultimate JavaScript Promises tutorial: recipes and examples for everyday situations (or that's the goal 😉).
+We cover all the necessary methods like `then`, `catch`, and `finally`.
+Also, we go over more complex situations like executing promises in parallel with `Promise.all`, timing out APIs with `Promise.race`, promise chaining and some best practices and gotchas.

 <!-- more -->

 _NOTE: I'd like this post to be up-to-date with the most common use cases for promises.
 If you have a question about promises and is not answered here.
-Please, make a comment or reach out me directly [@amejiarosario](https://twitter.com/amejiarosario).
+Please, comment below or reach out me directly [@amejiarosario](https://twitter.com/amejiarosario).
 I'll look into it and update this post._

 # JavaScript Promises

 A promise is an object that allows you to handle asynchronous operations.
 It's an alternative to plain old callbacks.

-Promises make working with async code a breeze because they:
+Promises have many advantages over callbacks.
+To name a few:

-- Makes code easier to read.
+- Make the async code easier to read.
-- Provides combined error handling.
+- Provide combined error handling.
 - Better control flow.
 You can have async actions execute in parallel or series.

 Callbacks tend to form deeply nested structures (a.k.a.
 Callback hell).
 Like the following: